Andrekukshinov/contribution_mjs/for/for_theory.md

 ###Tasks:
+1. Range sum.
+Write a program that will find the sum between numbers with in the range.
-1. Alphabet.
+2. Alphabet.
 Write a program that will write to console English alphabet.
-2. Square.
-Write a program that will write to console an empty square of a given size(it should consist of '8'-s).
-3. Cross.
-Write a program that will write to console a cross of a given size(it should consist of '8'-s).
+3. GCD.
+Write a program that will find the Greatest Common Divisor (GCD) of two numbers
-4. Triangle.
-Write a program will write to console a rectangular triangle(cathetus should be of a given size) of a given length(it should consist of '8'-s).
-5. Hourglass.
-Write a program write to console filled Hourglass of a given length(it should consist of '8'-s).
-6. Rectangle.
-Write a program write to console an empty rectangle of a given sizeS(it should consist of '8'-s).
-7. **REVERT STRING**.
+4. **REVERT STRING**.
 It's allowed to use only loops and no special methods like:String.revert(), ...
+5. Digits sum.
+Write a program that will find the sum of digits of a given number
+6. 9-s sum.
+Write a program that will display the sum of the series [ 9 + 99 + 999 + 9999 ...]
+7. Fibonacci.
+Write a program that will  display the first n terms of Fibonacci series.

 ***
 ###While vs For